The 2024-25 Free Application for Federal Student Aid (FAFSA) ushers in the biggest changes made to the aid application in generations.

 It is important for families to complete the 2024-25 FAFSA as soon as possible once it is available in December 2023.

 The FAFSA remains key for new undergraduate and graduate students to get a financial aid award offer from UC (and any other school you are considering).
 We want you to have a complete financial award as you make your college selection.
-The delay of the FAFSA availability until December does slightly shorten the window for applying for aid, but UC (and most other schools) will still hope to begin student awarding in mid-February 2024 for new students with FAFSAs on file.
-Any delays in awarding timelines will be noted here.
+The delay of the FAFSA availability until December does slightly shorten the window for applying for aid, and UC will work to begin student awarding for new students with FAFSAs on file as soon as systems are ready.
+Anticipated timelines in awarding will be detailed here.

 Returning college students also want to complete the FAFSA as soon as it is available.
 While some students will receive more aid through the new SAI calculations, others may receive less.
 You want to know your aid eligibility sooner than later to make financial plans for continuing your education.
-Awards for returning students with FAFSAs will begin mid-March 2024 to assist in your financial planning.
+Awards for returning students with FAFSAs will occur before the end of spring term to assist in your financial planning.

 Graduate students, because they are primarily eligible for non-need-based loans and university scholarships, will experience a simplified FAFSA but are unlikely to see changes in aid eligibility.